Hardening OpenBSD Internet Servers

 If for some reason you want to use the older IP Filter firewall

 IP Filter home page

 that cover most of IP Filter's capabilities.
-The IP Filter
+There was an

 Depending on the OpenBSD version, Packet Filter or IP Filter can also

 be used as a more flexible and powerful replacement for TCP Wrappers